Pacifica (statue): Flowers

 Orange calendulas were in full bloom around the statue, as well as red, yellow, and purple ranunculus and anemones which were said at the time to be very fragrant and added a romantic edge to the court.

 Destruction

 From 1939 to 1940, some 16 million visitors came to the exposition.
-The United States Navy purchased the island as a naval base in 1941, and Pacifica was demolished along with most other exposition structures.

 After the exposition, Stackpole proposed that the sculpture be recast in a more permanent form—steel, stone or concrete—and positioned prominently on an island in the San Francisco Bay, perhaps Alcatraz or Angel Island, in a manner similar to the Statue of Liberty in New York Harbor.
 The plan was not seriously considered by civic leaders whose attention was on the events that soon brought the U.S. into direct involvement with World War II.

-Pacifica was demolished by the US Navy on January 22, 1941.
+The United States Navy purchased the island as a naval base in 1941, and demolished Pacifica on January 22.
+Most other exposition structures were also demolished.